 Coronavirus makes people vulnerable, and vulnerability, together with a lack of support networks, often becomes toxic.
 Families have separated, vulnerable children are in care, and mental health problems, especially in women, have reached epidemic rates.
 We need to address this, and we begin by talking, sharing skills and ideas, communicating away from social media, getting out and learning to trust, as our ancestors did before us.

 Thank you to the ladies who walked before us.

 ‘Thank you to the ladies who had walked before us and shared their skills.
 The ladies who walk with us now, and the generations of young ladies with clenched fists who will walk with us, and when we leave, they will carry on the walk and share these skills with their children.‘

-Can you knit, crochet or donate items of clothing for children and their families who are vulnerable?
+Can you knit, crochet, or donate clothing items for children and vulnerable families?